adamtupper/cookiecutter-lvsn-workflow/README.md

 ## Deployment

-To deploy the project an LVSN server, you can build the Docker image using
+To deploy the project on an LVSN server, you can build the Docker image using

 ```shell
 docker build -t "my-image:dev" .